asraarwani/DataStructuresAndAlgorithms/README.md

             44. Print nodes of BST in min max fashion
             45. Flatten BST into singly linked list without using any auxiliary data structure
             46. Flatten BST into singly linked list using stack
-            47. FlattenBST into singly linked list using queue
+            47. Flatten BST into singly linked list using queue

      6. Array